 ODD(data) returns 3

-Calculates the percentage of 2 amounts, either as a proportion % or as a variance %.
-If a division by zero occurs, the result is returned as 0.
-This function is equivalent to IF(base=0, 0, data/base) but simpler to use.
+Calculates the percentage of 2 amounts, either as a proportion % or as a variance %, and

 in % between data and base